-- (8) COMMITMENTS AND CONTINGENCIES - (a) Capital Commitments.
+(b) Capital Commitments.

 In October 2005, CenterPoint Energy Gas Transmission Company (CEGT), a wholly owned subsidiary of CERC Corp., signed a 10-year firm transportation agreement with XTO Energy (XTO) to transport 600 million cubic feet (MMcf) per day of natural gas from Carthage, Texas to CEGT's Perryville hub in Northeast Louisiana.
-To accommodate this transaction, CEGT filed a certificate application with the FERC in March 2006 to build a 172 mile, 42-inch diameter pipeline, and related compression facilities at an estimated cost of \$425 million.
+To accommodate this transaction, CEGT filed a certificate application mile, 42-inch diameter pipeline, and related compression facilities at an estimated cost of \$425 million.
 The capacity of the pipeline under this filing will be 1.275 billion cubic feet (Bcf) per day.
 CEGT has signed firm contracts for substantially the full capacity of the pipeline.
-The Company will consider an expansion of the pipeline pending the outcome of an open season announced in late April 2006.
+Based on strong interest expressed in an open season held earlier this year and subject to FERC approval, CEGT expects to expand capacity of the pipeline to 1.5 Bcf per day.
 During the four-year period subsequent to the in-service date of the pipeline, XTO can request, and subject to mutual negotiations that meet specific financial parameters, CEGT would construct a 67 mile extension from CEGT's Perryville hub to an interconnect with Texas Eastern Gas Transmission at Union Church, Mississippi.

-(b) Legal Matters.
+(c) Legal Matters.